Last updated June 2022. Please see Previous Terms for previous versions of the terms and conditions.

 “Other Fees” means any fees that are not Accommodation Fees or Tuition Fees such as book or Airport Transfer Service fees, details of which are made available to Students prior to entry into a legally binding agreement with the IPC;

-“Programme” means an English language, academic or other Programme provided by the IPC;
+“Programme” means an English language, academic or other Programme (including a Digital Programme) provided by the IPC;

 “Student(s)” means the individual attending the Programme;